Skip to content

 A Virtual Assistant Vs. An Executive Assistant: The Difference

-A virtual assistant typically provides low-cost solutions to easy, one-off tasks whereas a remote executive assistant will effectively manage your schedule, inbox, and other complex or sensitive tasks (while proactively looking for ways to add value and enhance your efficiency).
+A remote executive assistant will effectively manage your schedule, inbox, and other complex or sensitive tasks, all while proactively looking for ways to add value and enhance your efficiency.
+This is usually an experienced professional who can partner with you for the long term.

 Here’s everything you’ll need to know: